jerela/OpenSimLive/README.md

 After the model is calibrated, you can enable continuous inverse kinematics and rotation/position mirroring operations with N and disable them with M. The visualization window will show the solved joint angles on the model.
 If data sending is enabled, the calculated data is automatically sent to the client.
 You can also press Z to calculate IK and rotation/position mirroring operations at a single time point.

+Delsys sensors will allow you to measure EMG.
+Pressing A will begin EMG measurement and S will pause it.

 When you are finished, pressing X will quit the program.
-At this point the program will save IK results, IK errors and calculated mirrored positions and rotations to **IK-live.mot**, **IK-live_orientationErrors.sto** and **PointTrackerOutput.txt**, respectively, in the **Config** folder.
+At this point the program will save IK results, IK errors and calculated mirrored positions and rotations to **IK-live.mot**, **IK-live_orientationErrors.sto** and **PointTrackerOutput.txt**, respectively, in /OpenSimLive-results/.

 ### Running the tests

-There are currently three tests, **test_EMG**, **test_IK_speed** and **test_IK_speed_multithread**.
-They are found in OpenSimLive/Tests/ in the source directory and in a similar separate Tests folder in the build directory.
+There are currently four tests, **test_EMG**, **test_Xsens_IK_speed**, **test_Xsens_IK_speed_multithread** and **test_IK_speed_multithread**.
+They are found in /Tests/ in the source directory and in a similar separate Tests folder in the build directory.
 Note that **xsensdeviceapi64.dll** and **xstypes64.dll** from .../Xsens/MT Software Suite 4.6/MT SDK/x64/lib must be copied to the folder where the test executables are to run IK speed tests.

-**test_IK_speed** measures how many inverse kinematics operations are performed over a time that the user inputs in seconds.
+**test_Xsens_IK_speed** measures how many inverse kinematics operations are performed over a time that the user inputs in seconds while using Xsens sensors. **test_Xsens_IK_speed_multithread** does the same with user-given amount of CPU threads.

 **test_IK_speed_multithread** measures how many inverse kinematics operations are performed over a time that the user inputs in seconds.
 The user also inputs the number of threads to be used.
-Both of these tests currently use Xsens IMUs.
+This test supports Xsens or Delsys IMUs or simulated data.

-Both tests calculate point position tracking operations for mirror therapy if **station_parent_body** in OpenSimLive/Config/MainConfiguration.xml is not set to *none*.
-In the case of **test_IK_speed_multithread**, these operations are also multithreaded.
+All tests except **test_EMG** calculate point position tracking operations for mirror therapy if **station_parent_body** in /OpenSimLive/Config/MainConfiguration.xml is not set to *none*.
 When the tests finish, results are printed on the command prompt.
 They include how many IK (and possibly point tracking) operations were performed in total, how much time was elapsed and how many operations were performed on average per second.

 **test_EMG** reads EMG data from Delsys sensors and outputs the throughput (EMG values read per second) when you finish the program.